‘Bold And The Beautiful’ Spoilers Week of February 5: Bridge Wedding, Thorne Makes A Move On Katie

 Bold And The Beautiful Spoilers, Thursday, February 8

 The Bridge wedding starts on Thursday, according to Bold spoilers from the soap magazines.
 Guesting will be Julius Avant (Obba Babatunde) and Vivienne Avant (Anna Maria Horsford).
-Maya Avant’s (Karle Mosley) parents are back from Wednesday through Friday along with special guest Othello Clark who will deejay the reception after the wedding.
+Maya Avant’s (Karle Mosley) parents are back from Wednesday through Friday, along with special guest Othello Clark, who will deejay the reception after the wedding.

 As the wedding begins, B&B fans should be thrilled to see Stephanie Forrester’s (Susan Flannery) portrait is back above the fireplace.
-Quinn Fuller (Rena Sofer) offered to take hers down in honor of Ridge and Brooke’s wedding.
+Quinn Fuller (Rena Sofer) offered to take her portrait down in honor of Ridge and Brooke’s wedding.
 Rather than displaying one of Brooke, Ridge decides to honor his mother.
 There might be a bump or two, but all spoilers indicate that they do get hitched.

 B&B Spoilers, Friday, February 9

 As the week comes to a close, Katie and Thorne bond at the wedding reception and a flirtation sparks.
 Rather than being with his lady, Wyatt is with Liam since both are avoiding the wedding.
-Liam finds out about Wyatt seeing Katie in secret and he’s got some painful insight and advice to offer his brother.
+Liam finds out about Wyatt seeing Katie in secret, and he’s got some painful insight and advice to offer his brother.
 Given that Bill Spencer (Don Diamont) has been with both Katie and Steffy, they’re right to be concerned.

-In addition to Thorne and Katie having a close moment at the wedding reception, so do Maya and Carter who hasn’t given up on the idea of winning her away from Rick Forrester (Jacob Young).
+In addition to Thorne and Katie having a close moment at the wedding reception, so do Maya and Carter, who hasn’t given up on the idea of winning her away from Rick Forrester (Jacob Young).
 Catch up now on the latest B&B scoop on the fake news that Ashleigh Brewer is leaving the CBS soap, February sweeps action, and Bill’s desperate move.
 Watch CBS daily for new episodes and check back often for the latest The Bold and the Beautiful spoilers.